galacticcouncil/hydration-docs/docs/node_setup.md

 # Check the status of the node
 $ systemctl status hydradx-validator.service

-# Checks the logs of the node
+# Check the logs of the node
 $ journalctl -f -u hydradx-validator.service
 ```